joergen7/cre/README.md

 ## Example: A Distributed Zero-Order Logic

 There are several reasons why distributing a zero-order logic this way is utter waste.
 However, the example is instructive because there is a habitual familiarity of programmers with logic and also because it is a healthy exercise to reflect on when *not* to distribute.
-Finding out how many yaks were shaved and the curliness of their hides is left to the reader.

 ### Reduction Semantics